Differentiable Sparsification for Deep Neural Networks: Proposed Approach

-We can easily verify that $a_i$ is allowed to be zero and is differentiable from a modern deep learning perspective.
-The free parameters $\alpha_i$ and $\beta$ are real-valued and do not restrict a training process that uses a stochastic gradient descent algorithm.
-Thus, we can train $a_i$ through $\alpha_i$ and $\beta$.
-The exponential function in Eq.~(\ref{eqn:gamma}) ensures that the architecture parameters are non-negative.
-Typically, $a_i$ cannot be zero due to the exponential function in Eq.~(\ref{eqn:gamma}).
-However, $\tilde{\gamma}_{i}$ in Eq.~(\ref{eqn:thresholding}) can be zero by the thresholding operation; hence, $a_i$ can be zero as well.
-The term $\sigma\left( \beta \right) \cdot \norm{\gamma}_{1}$ plays the role of a threshold.
-The thresholding operation is interpreted as follows: if the strength of component $i$ in a competition group is low compared to the overall strength, it is dropped from the competition.
-Note that the scalar parameter $\beta$ in Eq.~(\ref{eqn:thresholding}), which determines the magnitude of the threshold, is not a hyper-parameter, but its value is automatically determined through training.
-Mathematically, the thresholding operator is not differentiable, but this should not be an issue considering the support of $relu$ as a built-in differentiable function in modern deep learning tools.
-Additionally, $\gamma$ is non-negative; thus, its $l_1$-norm is simply the sum of $\gamma_i$ (i.e., $\norm{\gamma}_1 = \sum {\gamma_i}$).
-The softmax of Eq.~(\ref{eqn:softmax}) is also differentiable.
-The softmax is optional but useful when it is necessary to promote competition between components, as in the attention mechanism.
+This parameterization allows $a_i$ to take the value of zero and ensures differentiability from a modern deep learning perspective.
+The free parameters $\alpha_i$ and $\beta$ are real-valued and do not restrict the training process using SGD.
+Hence, we can train $a_i$ through $\alpha_i$ and $\beta$.
+The exponential function in Eq.(\ref{eqn:gamma}) ensures that the architecture parameters are non-negative.
+While $\gamma_i$ cannot be zero due to the exponential function, $\tilde{\gamma}_{i}$ in Eq.(\ref{eqn:thresholding}) can be zero through the thresholding operation, allowing $a_i$ to be zero as well.
+The term $\sigma\left( \beta \right) \cdot \norm{\gamma}_{1}$ acts as a threshold.
+The thresholding operation can be interpreted as follows: if the strength of component $i$ within a competition group is lower than the overall strength, it is dropped from the competition.
+Note that the scalar parameter $\beta$ in Eq.~(\ref{eqn:thresholding}), which determines the magnitude of the threshold, is \emph{not} a hyper-parameter but is automatically determined during training.
+Mathematically, the thresholding operator is not differentiable, but this is not an issue in modern deep learning frameworks, considering the support of $relu$ as a built-in differentiable function.
+Additionally, the $l_1$-norm of $\gamma$, denoted as $\norm{\gamma}_1$, is simply the sum of the elements of $\gamma$.